TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 06:28:13 EDT 2023

 Rudy van der Lans recalls the Template Gothic story: It was designed by Barry Deck while he was a student at Cal Arts in the early 90s.
 Under the auspices of Ed Fella and Jeffery Keedy there was a lot of exciting type design experimentation going on at CalArts in those days.
 I remember that particular graduate class came to visit our studio in '92 or so.
 That's when we first saw Template Gothic.
 We liked the font and asked Barry if he would let us release it commercially.
 Hrant Papazian says that a lot of the credit for Template Gothic should go to Ed Fella.

-Besides these two Emigre fonts, Barry designed many other faces.
+Besides these two Emigre fonts, Barry designed many other typefaces.
 He sells Barry Sans Serif (1989), Washout, Traitor, Truth, Fontoid, Canicopulus Script (1989, named in honor of Eric Gill's extracurricular activities), Cyberotica (1994), Caustic Biomorph (1992, part of FUSE 4), Cyberfriendly, Moderne Sans Serif, Mutant Industry Roman (1989), and Orgasm Heavy.

 More recently, Barry Deck designed Eunuverse specifically for RayGun and it was used in a few issues before this mag was bought-out.

 Iowa-based typographer and graphic design who was born in California.
 He created Brodovitch (2011), a fashion mag modern decorative typeface based on Alexey Brodovitch's 1951 typeface Al-Bro.
 Behance link.
 [Google] [More] ⦿